Levi Garraway

-Levi A. Garraway is an American oncologist.
+Levi A. Garraway (born 1968) is an American oncologist.
 His research team was among the first to adapt genomics technologies to enable scalable, high-throughput clinical approaches to cancer gene mutation profiling.
 As a result, he was inducted into the American Society for Clinical Investigation, American Association for Cancer Research, and National Academy of Medicine.

 Early life and education

 Garraway was born to parents Annie Marie Watkins Garraway and Michael Garraway in Oakland, California.
 His mother earned a Ph.D. in mathematics and became a department chair at AT&T Bell Labs.
 As well, his uncle Levi Watkins was the first African-American student admitted to and graduate from Vanderbilt University School of Medicine.
 His father, an émigré from the Caribbean, was also a professor of plant biology at Ohio State University.
 While Garraway was in high school, he hung around the university lab and helped his father with experiments.

 Garraway received his A.B. in biochemical sciences from Harvard College and his medical degree and Ph.D. from Harvard Medical School.
 He then completed his internship and residency in internal medicine at the Massachusetts General Hospital and his fellowship training in medical oncology at the Dana–Farber Cancer Institute.
 His choice to pursue a medical degree on top of his PhD was the result of his academic family, specifically his uncle.